 Macaroni Penguins – Royal Bay, South Georgia

 St. Andrews Bay was breathtaking.
-Like Gold Harbour, there were scenic glacial mountain views complimented by hundreds of thousands of penguins.
-Unbelievably, even more penguins than we saw in Gold Harbour.
+Like Gold Harbour, there were scenic glaciated mountain views complimented by hundreds of thousands of penguins.
+Unbelievably, I think there were more penguins in St. Andrews Bay than in Gold Harbour, with an estimated 500,000 penguins that morning.

 Mind Blown, Yet Again – St. Andrews Bay, South Georgia